RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 IIS was used to host the Devolutions Server web application.
 The Devolutions Server data was stored separately in the SQL Server database.

+### 2. Active Directory User Preparation

+I created two main Active Directory users for the domain PAM scenario: pamtest3 = Managed privileged domain account. svr-dvls-pam = Provider/service account used by DVLS for password rotation.

+The pamtest3 account was the privileged account that was added to the PAM vault.
+This is the account that users check out and use for remote access.

+The svr-dvls-pam account was used as the provider account.
+This account was given the required delegated permissions in Active Directory so Devolutions Server could rotate the password of the managed account.

+### 3. Delegated Permissions in Active Directory

+- Assigned delegated permissions to the provider account.
+- Allowed the provider account to manage or reset the password of the managed account.
+- Confirmed the relationship between the accounts:
+- Managed Account: DOMAIN\pamtest3
+- Provider Account: DOMAIN\svr-dvls-pam